-the lords they were pledged to.
-Lords generally expected their cnights to fight for around 40 days a year.
-The rest of the time Beginning in the 700s, their skill in battle became essential to society.
+Beginning in the 700s, their skill in battle became essential to the lords they were pledged to.
+Lords generally expected their knights to fight for around 40 days a year.
+The rest of the time society.
 The most valuable warriors were mounted knights.
 Warriors of all kinds played an important role in medieval was spent in leisure and training.